ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Keeping Secrets from the TAM

 In some scenarios, it is desirable to protect the TA binary or configuration from being disclosed to the TAM that distributes them.
-In such a scenarios, the files can be encrypted end-to-end between an SP and a TEE.
+In such a scenario, the files can be encrypted end-to-end between an SP and a TEE.
 However, there must be some means of provisioning the decryption key into the TEE and/or some means of the SP securely learning a public key of the TEE that it can use to